avnet-iotconnect/iotc-arduino-pro-portenta-c33-demo/README.md

 3. A suitable USB cable to connect your development PC to the C33.
 The C33 has a USB-C connector for both data and power.
-4. A working installation of the Arduino IDE (v2.2.1 or later)
+4. A working installation of the Arduino IDE (v2.2.1 or later).
+You may use the cloud based IDE which was not used to create this demo.
+Your setup procedures may differ!
 5. A working IoTConnect account **on AWS**.
 Request a free trial account if you don't already have one.

 # Request a Free IoTConnect Trial Account
-Avnet's IoTConnect platform is available on either AWS or Microsoft Azure although this demo runs exclusively on the AWS version.
+Avnet's IoTConnect platform is available on either AWS or Microsoft Azure although **this demo runs exclusively on the AWS version.**
 The IoTConnect team will release a self-sign-up portal for new customers to request a free trial account.
 The scheduled release is Jan 2024.
 Until then, you can send an email to [info@iotconnect.io](mailto:info@iotconnect.io) or visit the [Contact us](https://www.avnet.com/wps/portal/us/solutions/iot/contact-us/) page on Avnet.com.

 # Getting Started
-1. Once your prerequisites are obtained, you will need to setup the IDE by installing the list of Arduino libraries mentioned above.
+1. Once your prerequisites are obtained, if you are using a local IDE you will need to setup the project by installing the list of Arduino libraries mentioned above.
 Use the IDE to install them by clicking on the **'Library Manager Icon'** on the left side of the IDE as shown here:

 ![image](https://github.com/avnet-iotconnect/iotc-arduino-pro-portenta-c33-demo/assets/49933990/ac5f47dd-4a27-40e6-8d7f-78d9faea0d26)